9.30am: Holy Communion

 A message from Mandy Bird:

-This year has flown past and St Andrew's Parish Church in Cromhall has been very busy as usual with Sunday services, christenings, weddings and sadly, quite a few funerals in spite of still not having a permanent priest-in-charge since Rev. Jenny retired.
+St Andrew's Parish Church in Cromhall is very busy as usual with Sunday services, christenings, weddings and sadly, quite a few funerals.

 St. Andrew's Church window, Cromhall.